 Nowadays I’m not working as a dental technician anymore but still, listen to podcasts every day on my small commute by bike to university.
 And if you don’t have much time to sit down, read something in Japanese or if you’re just too tired to do some extra learning on the side, it’s a great way to get some exposure to the language through listening to a podcast in Japanese.

 Depending on your level of Japanese there are a lot of different options out there.
 You have podcasts that want to teach you some Japanese grammar in short segments each day, you have dedicated Japanese courses with detailed PDF notes and the ones which are just made to be listened to on the side about a topic you enjoy.
 If you’re just starting out I recommend getting a basic grasp of Japanese first before you head into the audio department.
 No podcast can replace a good textbook.
 And till today no App managed that either (even if Bunpro came close for Japanese grammar).

 Podcast App: If you don’t already listen to podcasts and you’re in search for an app try Overcast.
 I’m using it for two years now and it’s just great.
 Everything is well sorted and structured.
 Among that are multiple customization options and the ability to set up notifications for new episodes for each podcast individually and you can even upload your own stuff to their servers (premium).
 Like everyone else, I started with the Apple podcast stock App.
 It was fine until the launch of Apple Music and the horrible re-design of the Music and Podcast App.
 Seriously Apple.

 But now finally on to the podcasts, I recommend to everyone who is learning Japanese (or just a little curious ;) Not all are actually in Japanese.
 I included the ones I like which are just centered around Japan as well.
-Would’ve been a pity not to recommend to leave them out.
+Would’ve been a pity to leave them out.

 バイリンガルニュース (Bilingual News) – Website